Eggshell: Mammal eggs

 Monotremes, egg-laying mammals, lay soft-shelled eggs similar to those of reptiles.
 The shell is deposited on the egg in layers within the uterus.
 The egg can take up fluids and grow in size during this process, and the final, most rigid layer is not added until the egg is full-size.

 Egg teeth

 Hatching birds, amphibian and egg-laying reptiles have an egg-tooth used to start an exit hole in the hard eggshell.

-Use
+Uses

+Chemicals

-Eggshell waste is fundamentally composed of calcium carbonate, and has the potential to be used as raw material in the production of lime.
+Because of their calcium carbonate content, waste eggshells have the potential to be used as raw material in the production of lime.

 Pharmaceuticals

 The rich calcium carbonate shell has been used in the application for calcium deficiency therapies in humans and animals.
 A single eggshell has a mass of six grams which yields around 2200 mg of calcium (6000 mg × 0.95 × 0.4= 2280 mg).
 Eggshell particles are used in toothpaste as an anti-tartar agent.
 Powdered eggshells have been used for bone mineralization and growth.